-We have shares of restricted stock issued and outstanding, some of which remain subject to certain vesting requirements.
+We have shares of restricted stock issued and outstanding, which are subject to certain vesting requirements.
 Holders of such shares of unvested restricted stock are entitled to the same liquidation and dividend rights as the holders of our outstanding common stock and are thus considered participating securities.
-Under this applicable accounting guidance, the undistributed earnings for each period are allocated based on the contractual participation rights of both the common shareholders and holders of any participating securities as if earnings for the respective periods had been distributed.
+Under applicable accounting guidance, the undistributed earnings for each period are allocated based on the participation rights of both the common shareholders and holders of any participating securities as if earnings for the respective periods had been distributed.
 Because both the liquidation and dividend rights are identical, the undistributed earnings are allocated on a proportionate basis.
-Further, we are required to compute earnings per share ("EPS") amounts under the two class method.
+Further, we are required to compute earnings per share ("EPS") amounts under the two class method in periods in which we have earnings from continuing operations.
+For periods in which we have a net loss we do not use the two class method as holders of our restricted shares are not contractually obligated to share in such losses.

-Basic EPS is computed by dividing the undistributed net income available to common shareholders by the weighted average shares of outstanding common stock.
+The presentation of basic EPS amounts on the face of the accompanying consolidated statements of operations is computed by dividing the net income available to common shareholders by the weighted average shares of outstanding common stock.
 The calculation of diluted EPS is similar to basic EPS, except that the denominator includes dilutive common stock equivalents and the income included in the numerator excludes the effects of the impact of dilutive common stock equivalents, if any.
-The computation of the numerator (Income) and the denominator (Shares) to derive the basic and diluted EPS amounts presented on the face of the accompanying consolidated statements of operations for the years ended December 31, 2010, 2009 and 2008 were as follows (in thousands):
+The computations of the numerator (income) and denominator (shares) to derive the basic and diluted EPS amounts presented on the face of the accompanying consolidated statements of operations for the years ended December 31, 2011, 2010 and 2009 are as follows (in thousands):

-201 .0 200 9 200 8
+Year Ended December 31,

+20 11 201 10 20 09

 Income Shares Income Shares Income Shares

 Basic:

 Net income (loss) applicable to common

-shareholders \$ (127,102) \$ 101,867 \$ (639,122)
+shareholders \$ 129,939 \$ (127,102) \$ 101,867

-Less: Undistributed net income allocable to participating securities (1,436)
+Less: Undistributed net income allocable to

+participating securities (1,599) (1,436)

 Undistributed net income (loss) applicable to

-common shareholders (127,102) 100,431 (639,122)
+common shareholders 128,340 (127,102) 100,431

-(Income) loss from discontinued operations 44 (9,581) 9,812
+(Income) loss from discontinued operations . - (9,581)

-Add: Undiscounted net income from discontinued operations allocable to participating securities 135
+Add: Undiscounted net income from discontinued

+operations allocable to participating securities . - 135

-Income (loss) per common share - continuing operations \$ (127,058) 103,857 \$ 90,985 99,136 \$ (629,310) 90,650
+Income (loss) per common share - continuing

-, Year Ended D ecember 3 1,

-201 .0 200)9 200 8

-Income Shares Income Shares Income Shares

-Diluted:

-Net income (loss) per common share -

-continuing operations - Basic \$ (127,058) 103,857 \$ 90,985 99,136 \$ (629,310) 90,650
+operations \$ 128,340 104,528 \$ (127,102) 103,857 \$ 90,985 99,136

 Year Ended December 31,

-201 2010 2009 2010 2009 0
+20 11 20 10 2009

 Income Shares Income Shares Income Shares

-Diluted:
+Diluted: ·

 Net income (loss) per common share -

-continuing operations - Basic \$ (127,058) 103,857 \$ 90,985 99,136 \$ (629,310) 90,650
+continuing operations - Basic \$ 128,340 104,528 \$ (127,102) 103,857 \$ 90,985 99,136

-Effect of dilutive securities:
+Effect of dilutive securities: ,

-Stock options 28
+Stock options 64 28

-0
+Undistributed earnings reallocated to participating 0.

-participating securities 80
+securities 80

 Convertible Senior Notes

-Convertible preferred stock 748 6,556
+Convertible preferred stock 40 361 748 6,556

 Income (loss) per common share -

-continuing operations (127,058) 91,813 (629,310)
+continuing operations 128,387 (127,102) 91,813

-Income (loss) per common share - 0.504 (0.040
+Income (loss) per common share - discontinued , , ,

-discontinued operations (44) 9,581 (9,812)
+operations 9,581

-Net income per common share \$ (127,102) 103,857 \$ 101,394 105,720 \$ (639,122) 90,650
+Net income (loss) per common share 104,953 \$ (127,102) 103,857 \$ 101,394 105,720